digidub/portfolio-site2/README.md

 In building this project I leveraged the following concepts and technologies:

 - **Svelte (& SvelteKit)**
   - This was my first time using Svelte (and SvelteKit)!
-Building components using this framework was extremely straightforward, as all front-end concerns(JavaScript, HTML and CSS) can be kept in each .svelte component file.
+Building components using this framework was extremely straightforward, as all front-end concerns(JavaScript, HTML and CSS)for each component can be kept in its own `.svelte` file.
+  - There is minimal boilerplate associated with component creation and state management.
   - Svelte stores are a simple way to subscribe to and update application state.
   - Svelte's logic blocks for conditional and async rendering make displaying data simple and charming to implement.
   - SvelteKit's use of the `/routes/` directory to easily create SPA routing.